ptbjack/Library/Mi/Capture/Zupancic/What is Sex.md

 	- Shame is ontological: appears at the place of the lacking signifier (-1), because there is no signifier appears there.

 Bible refers to sexual intercourse as “knowing the other”.
-- “Knowing the other in the biblical sense” is to engage with the point in the Other were knowledge is lacking.
+- “Knowing the other in the biblical sense” is to engage with the point in the Other where knowledge is lacking.
 	- Sight of naked bodies is “shameful” because they fail to convey the sexual relation.
 	- Sexuality on the level of the imaginary; we can only see bodies enjoying parts of other bodies.